PocketPara/pocketpara-server/README.md

 ```bash
 npm start
 ```
 ***Note**: Since an admin user is required to create more users, you need to create an admin first.
 You can do so by running the migration command `npm run migrate`, which will create a user called `admin` with password `admin`.
-A normal user with the name and password `devtest` will also be created.*
+A normal user with the name and password `devtest` will also be created and static-default-data will be inserted into the DB*

 ## Updating Models
 Whenever models are updated, the database needs to be migrated of course.
 There's a good explaination on db-migration on typeorm [here](https://typeorm.io/#/migrations).